'Good evening everyone, thank-you for joining us and welcome to the six o'clock news. Here are the main headlines.'

 I felt like I was being drained of my of my internal energy, my essence, my core, my zest for life!
-Yes I know that life isn’t all sweetness and roses, its a tough and hard place and having studied human rights and genocide at Masters level I’ve definitely had my fair share of endless amounts of reading in seeing the worst that humanity can do to itself.
+Yes, we all know that life isn't all sweetness and roses.
+Its a tough and hard place, and having studied human rights and genocide at Masters level I've definitely had my fair share of endless amounts of reading in seeing the worst that humanity can do to itself.

-But recently it’s all felt too much.
+But recently it's all felt too much.
 The bad news is all around us.
-It’s everywhere.
-Although I know there is an abundence of good out there in the world too, there’s hardly enough reflection of this in the mass media to help balance out the negative stories and reports we constantly see and read.
+It's everywhere.
+Although I know there's an abundance of good out there in the world too, there's hardly enough reflection of this in the mass media to help balance out the negative stories and reports we constantly see and read.

-The news was not working for me.
+The news wasn't working for me.
 It was demoralising me so much that it was taking away my drive to put the energy needed into my own projects and ideas that I wanted to pursue.

-So just like one of my recent posts You say it best…when you say nothing at all… where I cut out certain types of music from my daily routine, I did the same with the news, except I cut it out of my life completely.
+So just like one of my recent posts You say it best…when you say nothing at all… where I found huge benefit in cutting out certain types of music from my daily routine, I did the same with the news.
+Except I cut it out of my life completely.

 No more news channels.

 If the news comes on when I'm in the living room watching TV, I either change the channel or go and do something else.
 I now no longer pick up the Metro or the Evening Standard papers when I am out and about in the city.

 I do still obviously have a fair idea of the main events happening in the world, through overhearing conversations or when an article pops up randomly on my Instagram feed.
 Of course I'm still going to get involved in big world events such as voting or protesting.
 It's just not I don't actively search out what's going on, or allow myself to have it unwittingly fed into my eyes and ears anymore unless I'm consciously and selectively choosing to allow it.